mp-448 - Medical Policies - Alabama

 Summary of Evidence

 Holotranscobalamin (holo-TC) is a transcobalamin-vitamin B12 complex that has been investigated as a diagnostic test for vitamin B12 deficiency in symptomatic and at-risk populations, as well as an assay for monitoring response to therapy.
 Holo-TC seems more suitable than total vitamin B-12 for the diagnosis of vitamin B-12 deficiency.
 There is currently no gold standard or true reference method to diagnose subtle vitamin B-12 deficiency, which makes evaluation of the clinical usefulness of holoTC and the estimation of sensitivity and specificity problematic.
 There is a need for studies that can prove or disprove this technology’s clinical utility.
-Evidence of the clinical utility of the test is currently lacking, and therefore is considered investigational.
+There is a lack of evidence to establish holotranscobalamin testing as an alternative to either total serum cobalamin, or levels of MMA or homocysteine in the diagnosis of vitamin B12 deficiency.
+Evidence of the clinical utility of the test is lacking.

 Practice Guidelines and Position Statements